 - Order Respondent is Incompetent or Incompetent to a Limited Extent.

 If the clerk orders that the respondent is incompetent or incompetent to a limited extent, the respondent has the right to appeal.
 In addition, any person entitled to notice of the proceeding also has standing to appeal as an interested party.
 See In re Ward, 337 N.C.
 443 (1994); In re Winstead, 189 N.C.
 App.
-145 (2008).
+145 (2008) (holding the more specific G.S.
+35A-1115 is the controlling statute regarding the appeal of an order adjudicating incompetency over the more general G.S.
+1-301.2).
 This includes (a) next of kin, (b) any person designated by the clerk to receive notice, and (c) a party to a lawsuit where the determination of incompetence may effect the tolling of an otherwise expired statute of limitations.
 Ward, 337 N.C. at 447; G.S.
 35A-1109.